HOFT: Householder Orthogonal Fine-tuning: Experiments

 \subsection{QHOFT: Quantized HOFT}

 In addition to the previous mathematical reasoning experiment, two additional experiments are performed in order to test the quantized versions of HOFT and SHOFT.
-We adapt 4-bit quantized \citep{qlora} LLaMA2-7B \citep{llama2} and LLaMA3.1-8B \citep{llama3.1} to GSM8K \citep{gsm8k} and Orca-Math \citep{orca} datasets separately and evaluate them on their respective test datasets.
+We adapt 4-bit quantized \citep{qlora} LLaMA2-7B \citep{llama2}, LLaMA3.1-8B \citep{llama3.1}, Qwen2.5-32B~\citep{qwen2.5} and LLaMA3.1-70B~\citep{llama3.1} to GSM8K \citep{gsm8k} and Orca-Math \citep{orca} datasets separately and evaluate them on their respective test datasets.
 In particular, we follow DoRA \citep{dora} Orca-Math experimental setup: 100K elements for training and 2K for evaluation.
 The experimental results are reported in Table \ref{tab:math_2}.

 The results in Table \ref{tab:math_2} demonstrate that the quantized versions of HOFT and SHOFT consistently outperform QLoRA and QDoRA under extreme parameter efficiency.
 On LLaMA2-7B, QHOFT achieves the highest GSM8K accuracy, while QSHOFT leads on Orca-Math.
 On the larger LLaMA3.1-8B model, QSHOFT delivers the best GSM8K performance, and QHOFT achieves the best Orca-Math score.
 These results confirm that QHOFT and QSHOFT perform well even with aggressive 4-bit quantization.
+Furthermore, similar trends are observed on larger models: with Qwen2.5-32B and LLaMA3.1-70B, QHOFT and QSHOFT achieve the best results on GSM8K, and QHOFT also leads on Orca-Math with Qwen2.5-32B.
+The only exception arises on Orca-Math with LLaMA3.1-70B, where QLoRA slightly outperforms QHOFT and QSHOFT.
+It is worth noting, however, that this latter experiment was conducted at the limit of our computational resources, using a batch size of 1 with 4 accumulation steps, and thus the stability of the fine-tuning process cannot be fully guaranteed.